David S. Adams

 In Kansas, the general statute of limitations for bringing a lawsuit after an accident is two years.
 For minors, the time period is extended for an additional one year after turning 18, but not to exceed eight years total from the time of the event.
 For any child injured by the negligence of another, who is 10 years old or less, this means that the parent or guardian must bring the suit before the child reaches adult status or the claim would likely be lost forever.

 Bankruptcy and personal injury case referrals are always appreciated.
-Contact The Law Office of David S, Adams today at 913-353-4124.
+Contact Adams & Cross, LLC today at 913-353-4124.